EthernovaDev/ethernova-coregeth/OPERATOR_RUNBOOK.md

 ethernova --datadir <your-datadir> init genesis-upgrade-60000.json
 ```

+- Do NOT replace the genesis file in your datadir.
+The `init` command updates the stored chain config in-place and preserves the existing genesis hash.
 - This updates the stored chain config in-place without wiping chain data as long as the genesis hash is unchanged.
 - The tool uses `core.SetupGenesisBlockWithOverride` to safely update the config.